-6.15.
+6.12.
 POLICY BED2: Shops & Restaurants within HPDC

-- 6.16.
-The Plan actively supports ground floor change of use within HPDC to A1 (shops) and other uses appropriate to a town centre and which would support the vitality and viability of that centre. - 6.17.
-To enhance the vitality and viability of HPDC, new office, retail, technological and creative industry uses will be supported in upper floor accommodation above existing commercial premises, provided: - the existing use of the upper floors is not residential; - the site is well integrated with the primary and secondary retail frontages and is in accordance with the most recent Council shop front design guidance; and - there would be no adverse impact on the amenities of neighbouring occupiers. - 6.18.
-Development of sites within HPDC should ensure that there is no loss of retail space on those sites. - 6.19.
-An application for development which proposes alterations to the appearance of a shop front should be seen as an opportunity to improve and enhance the street scene.
-Accordingly, all such developments should adhere to the most recent Council Shop Front Design Guidance or any other design code that may supplement or replace the guidance referred to.

-- 6.20.
-The number of hot food take away shops (A5 -"takeaways") within the Plan Area should not exceed 5% of the total number of units and each must adhere to the Council requirement of being no closer than 400 metres to an educational establishment. - 6.21.
+- 6.13.
+The Plan actively supports ground floor change of use within Highams Park District Centre ("HPDC") to A1 (shops) and other uses appropriate to a town centre and which would support the vitality and viability of that centre. - 6.14.
+To enhance the vitality and viability of HPDC, new office, retail, technological and creative industry uses will be supported in upper floor accommodation above existing commercial premises, provided: - the existing use of the upper floors is not residential; - the site is well integrated with the primary and secondary retail frontages and is in accordance with the most recent Council shop front design guidance; and - there would be no adverse impact on the amenities of neighbouring occupiers. - 6.15.
+Development of sites within HPDC should ensure that there is no loss of retail space on those sites.
+An application for development which proposes alterations to the appearance of a shop front should be seen as an opportunity to improve and enhance the street scene. - 6.16.
+The number of hot food take away shops (A5 -"takeaways") within the Plan Area should not exceed 5% of the total number of units and each must adhere to the Council Core Strategy requirement of being no closer than 400 metres to an educational establishment. - 6.17.
 The total number of takeaways currently exceeds this threshold and some are within the 400 metres limit.
 Proposals for new takeaways will not be permitted whilst the threshold is exceeded.
-Should the number fall below this threshold in future, then proposals for new hot food takeaways will be considered on their merits in accordance with Council policies and those within the Plan. - 6.22.
-Proposals for new betting shops shall be allowed provided that such approval does not result in there being more than two betting shops in the Plan Area.
+Should the number fall below this threshold in future, then proposals for new hot food takeaways will be considered on their merits in accordance with Core Strategy policies and those within the Plan.